matteoferla/MED27_analysis/scripts/misc_snippets.md

 ## RMSD
-This is the other way
+This is the "other way" of doing the RMSD

     rmsd = pyrosetta.rosetta.core.simple_metrics.metrics.RMSDMetric(ori)
     print(scorefxn_cart(mid), scorefxn_cart(ori), rmsd.calculate(mid))